• Duration 9 Days / 8 Nights

 • Max Altitude 4500m

-This fantastic Rolwaling Valley trek, is located in the Gaurishankar Conservation Area (GCA) is a moderately difficult teahouse trek nestled between Langtang National Park and Khumbu (Mt.Everest) in Nepal.
+Rolwaling Valley trek, located in the Gaurishankar Conservation Area (GCA) is a moderately difficult teahouse trek nestled between Langtang National Park and Khumbu (Mt.Everest) in Nepal.
 It forms part of The Great Himalaya Trail.
 The Rolwaling Valley trek is a comparatively less visited and quiet trekking route that runs parallel to Tibet.
-The Sherpa village of Beding (3 days walk from Gonghar Khola) is the largest settlement in the Rolwaling Valley.
+The Sherpa village of Beding (a 3-day walk from Gonghar Khola) is the largest settlement in the Rolwaling Valley.
 It is possible to combine this trek with Everest crossing Tashi Lapcha La (5755m), nevertheless, it requires basic climbing experience and good guides to complete this and another Pachermo Peak Climbing permit.
 Tsho Rolpa (4580m) is one of the largest glacial lakes in Nepal.
-This is the point of turnaround if returning to Gonghar Khola.
+This is the point of a turnaround if returning to Gonghar Khola.

-There are direct local buses leave from Kathmandu to Singati.
-Local bus departure time is only morning at 6am and 8am.
-Alternatively, we can take a local bus to Charikot and then catch another one to Singati .
-You will need to sleep in Singati and catch a bus to Gongkar Khola the following morning.
-Wilderness Excursion can arrange 4WD private jeeps on client’s request.
+There are direct local buses that leave from Kathmandu to Singati-Lamabagar.
+Local buses leave at 5 am and 6 am.
+Alternatively, we can arrange a private jeep on request.
 The package cost we have offered includes local bus only.
-The beginning of the trek is Gonghar Khola, 17km north of Singati.
-We will have to make sure if the bus goes all the way here.
-The journey takes approximately 8 - 10 hours on dirt road.
+The beginning of the trek is at Chhechhet, 25km north of Singati.
+We will have to make sure if the bus goes all the way there.
+The journey takes approximately 9 to 10 hours on dirt roads.

 Gauri Shankar Conservation GCAP Permit NPR 3000.00 per person